jakobringler/blog/content/notes/ML Sketching.md

 ![[notes/images/mlsketch_generator_slide.png]]

-Other fun thing that is underrated is pack and unpack folders
+Another fun thing that is underrated is pack and unpack folders, which were originally introduced as part of the APEX/Character workflow.

 ![[notes/images/mlsketch_unpackfolders_slide.png]]
 ## Data Generation